 160 in total, as of now, we add around 40 articles monthly right now.

 Rather aggressive on this, let’s say 80% exact match anchor text.

 What’s your anchor text strategy for links?
 What kind of anchors did you use for links and the ratio between brandable, keyword-rich, and naked URLs?
 Idea.

 Rather aggressive, I start with a 50% exact match – 50% generic.
-The reason for this is because the money pages already have the expired generic RD’s pointing to them.
+The reason for this is because the money pages already have the aged generic RD’s pointing to them.

 Off-Page SEO Strategy

 What was your link building strategy?